kodnerds/kodnerds-junior-backend-starter-task/README.md

 ```

 ## ⚡ Challenges Faced
-- Had an Error where i could not read data from my file path,had to use external suggestion(ChatGPT) on how to restructure my folder
+- Had an Error where i could not read data from my file path,had to use external suggestion(ChatGPT) on how to restructure my folder and place my dataset properly
 ---